Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Intermolecular Forces of Attraction

 So far, we’ve only discussed the types of chemical bonds that hold two atoms together in a compound.
 Such forces of attraction are called intramolecular forces (intra- means within).
-In this section, we will discuss the forces between molecules, which are also known as the intermolecular forces of attraction, commonly abbreviated as IMFA (inter- means between).
+In this section, we will discuss the forces between molecules, also known as the intermolecular forces of attraction, commonly abbreviated as IMFA (inter- means between).

 You might ask again, “Is it really important to study the forces that hold two molecules together?”
 Well for starters, some physical properties of compounds (i.e., melting point, boiling point, vapor pressure, etc.) can be explained largely by the IMFA that these compounds exhibit.
 For example, why does CCl4 (BP: 76.72 ℃) with a molar mass of almost 9x that of water (BP: 100 ℃) boil at a lower temperature?
 IMFA can explain that.